 Where do we begin?
 Self-hosted WordPress and ‘ease of use’ don’t mix.
 To deploy WordPress yourself, you will need to configure PHP, MySQL (or MariaDB or whatever it’s now called), and Apache, .htaccess, and much more.

-Once your site has been created, you will see a sort-of wizard that helps you get your site published.
-The wizard will walk you through choosing an icon from the site, and adding a tagline.
+After you create your website, you will see a sort of wizard that helps you publish your site.
+The wizard will walk you through choosing an icon for your site and adding a tagline.

 Building a store with WordPress.com

 WordPress doesn’t actually have a built-in eCommerce solution, but it does have WooCommerce, one of the most popular eCommerce packages available.